Supply Chain Management, Post-Baccalaureate Certificate

-Saint Louis University's post-baccalaureate certificate in supply chain management at the Richard A. Chaifetz School of Businessprovides a comprehensive overview of an in-demand area of business and offers students an opportunity to learn the key processes that drive profitable business growth.
+Saint Louis University's post-baccalaureate certificate in supply chain management at the Richard A. Chaifetz School of Business provides a comprehensive overview of an in-demand area of business and offers students an opportunity to learn the fundamental processes that drive profitable business growth.

-A certificate in this field pairs well with a wide variety of business degrees and is a significant asset to current professionals looking to improve their technical understanding of supply chain management.
-Students looking to further their education after completion of the certificate program of study have the option to pursue the Chaifetz School's M.S. in Supply Chain Management, which is consistently ranked among the top 20 by U.S. News & World Report.
+A certificate in supply chain management pairs well with a wide variety of business degrees and is a significant asset to current professionals looking to improve their technical understanding of the field.
+Students looking to further their education after completion of the certificate program of study have the option to pursue the Chaifetz School's M.S. in Supply Chain Management.
 The certificate consists of 12 credits of advanced graduate courses in supply chain management.

 Applicants who are not U.S. citizens or permanent residents will also need to submit:

 - English Language Proficiency Scores: For non-native speakers of English, an official English language test score report is required and must be sent directly to the institution.
 Scores should be no more than two years old.
 This program requires a TOEFL score of 80 and an IELTS broadband of at least 6.5 or a Duolingo score of 110.